-Who pays for workers’ comp insurance?
+Who pays for no-fault workers’ compensation insurance?

 How are workers’ comp claims paid?

-A workers’ compensation claim is paid if the injury is compensable, meaning the employer and insurance carrier agree that the injury is work-related and covered by the policy.
+A workers’ no-fault compensation claim is paid if the injury is compensable, meaning the employer and insurance carrier agree that the injury is work-related and covered by the policy.
 If the insurance carrier disputes the claim, no cash benefits will be paid until the state workers’ compensation board, mediator, or judge determines who is right.

 What is a Workers’ Compensation Board?